Hazel1994/Sentiment_Analysis/README.md

 https://www.jetbrains.com/pycharm/download/#section=windows.
 It will usually recognize the python on your computer but you might have to go to Setting->interpreter and browse for the python.exe file.
 ## Installing required libraries
 you have to install the required libraries before using them.
-Here we will use the “pip” method to get this done.
+Here we will use the “pip” method to get this done.<br />
 **To install any library:**
 - First open the CMD as administrator
-- Write pip install "LB"
+- Write pip install "LB" <br />
 Where “LB” is the name of the library you want to install.
 Sometimes your computer cant compile the necessary file to finish the installation , in this case, you can go to the link below and search for the library you have trouble installing. http://www.lfd.uci.edu/~gohlke/pythonlibs/#vlfd
-After downloading the library, you can simply run the CMD as administrator in the current directory and use pip and the full-name of the download library to install it.
+After downloading the library, you can simply run the CMD as administrator in the current directory and use pip and the full-name of the download library to install it.<br /><br />

-**The libraries you need to install to run this project are:**
+The libraries you need to install to run this project are:
 - NLTK
 - sklearn
 - numpy